Earn a Game Development Degree Online

 These companies tend to have access to larger budgets, with major "blockbuster" titles costing millions to make.
 Beyond paying employees, these costs will usually be allocated to marketing and research, ensuring that these big investments pay off.

-Indie game companies may lack the spending power of giant publishers, but more than make up for it with an "all hands on deck" sense of camaraderie.
+Indie game studios may lack the spending power of giant publishers, but more than make up for it with an "all hands on deck" sense of camaraderie.
 These tight-knit teams may consist of about 30 people or less – all of whom must be resourceful to get their projects in front of consumers.

 Smaller budgets mean less room for "big swing" financial risks.
 But, on the other hand, smaller companies may have a certain degree of creative freedom that would be impossible under the leadership of a "major player" game studio or publisher.